toettchlab/Underhill2023/README.md

 # Underhill2023
-Quantification code for paper "Control of gastruloid patterning and morphogenesis by the Erk and Akt signaling pathways," Development (2023)
+Movies and quantification code for paper "Control of gastruloid patterning and morphogenesis by the Erk and Akt signaling pathways," Development (2023)

 This code is used for quantifying the distribution of a fluorescent readout along the major axis of a gastruloid.
 The Matlab script takes as input a .tif stack with individual gastruloid images, along with .txt files containing the coordinates